Medical Evolution

 Case Study 1: Mid-Sized Regional Employer

-A manufacturing company with 500 employees saw rising costs in Urgent Care visits for minor ailments.
+A manufacturing company with 500 employees saw rising costs in Urgent Care.
 They integrated a "Telehealth-First" initiative using Sharecare.
-By educating staff on $0 copay virtual visits for sinus infections and rashes, they redirected 40% of ER and Urgent Care traffic to digital channels.
+By educating staff on $0 copay virtual visits, they redirected 40% of ER traffic to digital channels.
+Result: The company saved $120,000 in annual insurance premiums.

 Case Study 2: Independent Specialty Clinic

-A cardiology practice struggled with a 15% "no-show" rate for follow-up appointments.
+A cardiology practice struggled with a 15% "no-show" rate.
 They transitioned follow-ups to a HIPAA-compliant virtual portal.
+Result: No-show rates dropped to 2%, and monthly per-patient reimbursement increased by $110 via RPM (Remote Patient Monitoring) codes.

-| Action Item | Patient Responsibility | Provider Responsibility |
+| Action Item | Responsibilities | Key Tools |

 |---|---|---|

-Common Pitfalls and Avoidance Strategies
+Pitfalls & Strategies

 Does insurance cover mental health therapy via video?